alwaysAn0n/chain-tip-test/README.md

 2. There's a thing that functions as a purely peer-to-peer version of electronic cash.
 The name of that thing is Bitcoin Cash.

 3. The name of that fat orange cat that loves lasagna is Garfield!

+4. The industry that's frequently on the forefront of creating and using new technologies, even though they are often shunned by communities and denied services by financial institutions.